 Greene, Ronald Walter and Heather Ashley Hayes.
 "Rhetorical Materialism: The Cognitive Divisions of Labor and the Social Dimensions of Argument."
 Argumentation and Advocacy 88, no. 3 (2012): 190-193.

 "Embracing Networked Criminality: Dispatches from the Argumentative Frameworks of Hacktivism."
-Presentation at the NCA/AFA Alta Biennial Conference on Argumentation, Alta, UT, July 29, 2017.
+Presentation at the NCA/AFA Alta Biennial Conference on Argumentation, Alta, Utah, USA, July 29, 2017.

 "The Thriving Life of Racialized Weaponry: Violence and Sonic Capacities from the Drone to the Gun."
-Presentation at Amherst College's Symbolic and Material Life of Guns symposium, 2017 Copeland Colloquium, Amherst, MA, March 4, 2017.
+Presentation at Amherst College's Symbolic and Material Life of Guns symposium, 2017 Copeland Colloquium, Amherst, Massachusetts, USA, March 4, 2017.

 "The Dawn of Humanitarian Weapons: Discourse, the Presidency, and the Dark Corners of Obama's Terror Wars."
-Presentation at the Annual National Communication Association conference, Las Vegas, NV, November 21, 2015.
+Presentation at the Annual National Communication Association conference, Las Vegas, Nevada, USA, November 21, 2015.

-"Confronting the Limits of Citizenship: Hypermobility and the Dissolution of the Terrorist Body Across Boorders," Presentation at the Rhetoric Society of America biennial conference, San Antonio, TX, May 22-25, 2014.
+"Confronting the Limits of Citizenship: Hypermobility and the Dissolution of the Terrorist Body Across Borders," Presentation at the Rhetoric Society of America biennial conference, San Antonio, Texas, USA, May 22-25, 2014.

-"Shura City: Rhetorical Cartography and Remapping the Global War on Terror," Presentation to the Rhetorical Theory and Criticism Interest Group, Central States Communication Association annual conference, Minneapolis, MN, April 2-6, 2014.
+"Shura City: Rhetorical Cartography and Remapping the Global War on Terror," Presentation to the Rhetorical Theory and Criticism Interest Group, Central States Communication Association annual conference, Minneapolis, Minnesota, USA, April 2-6, 2014.

 "The Ultimate Weapon of Mass Seduction: Discourses of the United States Drone Program," Presentation at the Weapons of Mass Seduction International Rhetoric Conference, co-sponsored by the Roosevelt Study Center in Middelburg, The Netherlands and Ghent University in Belgium, November 2013.

-"Don't Fear the Reaper: How Drones Reconfigure Technologies of Deliberation," Presentation to the NCA/AFA ALTA biannual conference on argumentation, Alta, UT, August 2013.
+"Don't Fear the Reaper: How Drones Reconfigure Technologies of Deliberation," Presentation to the NCA/AFA ALTA biannual conference on argumentation, Alta, Utah, USA, August 2013.

-"Discourse, Materialism, and Expanding Forms of Revolutionary Subjectivity: Delinking Rhetorics in Tahrir Square, January 2011," Presented to the Freedom of Speech division, Southern States Communication Association annual conference, Louisville, KY, April 2013.
+"Discourse, Materialism, and Expanding Forms of Revolutionary Subjectivity: Delinking Rhetorics in Tahrir Square, January 2011," Presented to the Freedom of Speech division, Southern States Communication Association annual conference, Louisville, Kentucky, USA, April 2013.

-"Discourses of Control: Rationalities of Governance and Citizenship in a Post 9/11 Landscape," Presented to the Critical and Cultural Studies division, National Communication Association annual conference, Orlando, FL, November 2012.
+"Discourses of Control: Rationalities of Governance and Citizenship in a Post 9/11 Landscape," Presented to the Critical and Cultural Studies division, National Communication Association annual conference, Orlando, Florida, USA, November 2012.

-"No Really, Your Actual Eyes: Seeing Things in Aristotle's Rhetoric ," Presented to the American Society for the History of Rhetoric division, Top Papers Panel, Southern States Communication Association annual conference, Memphis, TN, April 2012.
+"No Really, Your Actual Eyes: Seeing Things in Aristotle's Rhetoric ," Presented to the American Society for the History of Rhetoric division, Top Papers Panel, Southern States Communication Association annual conference, Memphis, Tennessee, USA, April 2012.

-"Living to Die: The Relationship between Discourse, Violence, and Unruly Arab Bodies," Presented to the Symbolic Violence conference, Texas A&M University, February 2012.
+"Living to Die: The Relationship between Discourse, Violence, and Unruly Arab Bodies," Presented to the Symbolic Violence conference, Texas A&M University, College Station, Texas, USA, February 2012.

-"College Voters and Changing Ideologies of Political Presence: The Effect of Race and Sex on Candidate Credibility," Presented to Political Communication division, Southern States Communication Association annual conference, awarded Top Student Paper for the division, Little Rock, AR, April 2011.
+"College Voters and Changing Ideologies of Political Presence: The Effect of Race and Sex on Candidate Credibility," Presented to Political Communication division, Southern States Communication Association annual conference, awarded Top Student Paper for the division, Little Rock, Arkansas, USA, April 2011.

-"Competing Notions of Time and History: Re-reading Frederick Douglass' Fourth of July," Presented to Rhetorical and Communication theory division, National Communication Association annual conference, San Diego, CA, November, 2010.
+"Competing Notions of Time and History: Re-reading Frederick Douglass' Fourth of July," Presented to Rhetorical and Communication theory division, National Communication Association annual conference, San Diego, California, USA, November, 2010.

 Selected Invited Talks